liguelangue/ComputerVision_Miniprojects_Part2/mini-project4/readme.md

 ## the link to the video demonstrating the application’s execution
-We submit the video t0 Github.
+We submit the video to Github.